 Weather conditions affect outdoor activities and the demand for related apparel and equipment.
 Customers' demand for our products, and, therefore, our net sales, can be significantly impacted by weather patterns on a local, regional and national basis.
-For example, weather conditions have been a significant headwind for us in the first half of fiscal 2023, especially in the western half of the U.S. A combination of unusually high amounts of rain and snow is influencing the timing of the spring fishing and camping seasons, likely pushing these to later than normal.
+For example, weather conditions were a significant headwind for us in the first half of fiscal year 2023, especially in the western half of the United States.
+A combination of unusually high amounts of rain and snow influenced the timing of the spring fishing and camping seasons, pushing them to later than normal.